 for I have said before that [result] you are in our hearts,

 The purpose of the team was to save the church from error and the lifestyle that came with false teaching.
 They made this point in 2 Corinthians 6:11-12.

 to die together and to live together.

-This phrase is a defense of his team’s motives.
+This phrase is a defense of the team’s motives.
 They were loyal to the church to the point of death.
 Evidently, they anticipated a violent death.
-They loved the church to the point they took their last breath.
+They loved the church to the point that they took their last breath.

 Ministry for them was not a job or career.
 They were no hirelings; they were not in ministry for money.
 They were interested in the people to whom they ministered; they loved the congregation.
 The team was interested in them, not what they possessed.